 You will know that low back pain is often triggered when you bend over.
 Or, if you have it already, your low back pain is made even worse.
 I have been talking to some of our patients about this during the last week, so thought I could spread the word.
 And, more importantly, let you know what you can do to help.

-In my experience there are two separate groups who say that forward bending causes back pain.
+In my experience there are two separate groups who say that forward bending causes them back pain.
 They are broadly split as follows:

 In my years of doing this, and having some horrible low-back pain at times, I think that it is all about the joints.

-Why do you get back pain when you bend over?
+So, why do you get back pain when you bend over?